ksjpswaroop/Clean-Coder-AI/.github/readme.md

 ## 🌟 Say thanks

-We hardly working on developing cutting-edge AI coder for you.
+We hardly work on developing cutting-edge AI coder for you.
 Completely for free.
-Please support our work by leaving a star.
+Support our work by leaving a star!

 ![Starring](/non_src/assets/star.gif)